HSBC Interview Experience | Set 7

 Be confident during your interview.

-Do NOT lie in your CV or say something you don’t know thoroughly.
+lie in your CV or say something you don’t know thoroughly.

 Always ask a good question when the interviewer asks for questions for him.
 This shows you have done your research.